wangzhezhe/Gorilla/README.md

 (1) suppot M:N data put/get for data based on grid mesh.

 (2)User can use customized trigger to express the logic flow of the task executions.
-The implementation of in-memory data storage service layer is inspired by the [DataSpaces](https://github.com/philip-davis/dataspaces) and the [ADIOS](https://github.com/ornladios/ADIOS2) projects.
+The implementation of in-memory data storage service layer is inspired by the [DataSpaces](https://github.com/philip-davis/dataspaces) and the [ADIOS](https://github.com/ornladios/ADIOS2) projects. [adios test case is deprecated]

 (3)There is specific event queue binded with the trigger to support the data-driven task executions, the properties of the data can be captured and client can acquire the metadata of the raw data by poll events.
 The idea of data driven approach mainly comes from the [OSTI technical report](https://www.osti.gov/biblio/1493245).